 Employers expect that you work your ass off, and use the flexible vacations to recharge – so you return to work and be more productive.

 2. Employers Save Money

 Ever sent a vacation request to your boss.
 No matter what the size of your organization is – they usually have some type of software/system to manage vacations.
-To build & implement a system like that costs significant amount of money.
-So there is an immediate cost savings for a company due to the fact that it does not have to invest in new systems.
-In some cases, workflows and vacation request systems can cost upto tens of thousands of dollars.
+To build & implement a system like that costs a significant amount of money.
+So there is an immediate cost saving for a company because it does not have to invest in new systems.
+In some cases, workflows and vacation request systems can cost up to tens of thousands of dollars.

-Plus, traditional organizations have to payout employees accrued or unused vacation times (based on legislations & labour laws).
+Plus, traditional organizations have to payout employees accrued or unused vacation times (based on legislations & labor laws).
 There are some cost savings when companies adopt an unlimited vacation policy.
-In a recent study, the bottomline savings for companies could be as much as $1898 per employee.
-This is a combination of administrative costs, unpaid vacation costs,etc.
+In a recent study, the bottom line savings for companies could be as much as $1898 per employee.
+This is a combination of administrative costs, unpaid vacation costs, etc.